 Roam Transit

 Once you’re in Banff, you’ll likely want to travel around and explore many of the Park’s spectacular sites.
-Fortunately, a reliable regional transit system serves the Bow Valley, providing access to many destinations that are too far for walking or biking from the town centers.
+Fortunately, a reliable regional transit system serves the Bow Valley, providing access to many destinations too far for walking or biking from the town centers.

 Roam Transit also boasts the most beautiful buses in Canada, if not the world.
 Complementing the renowned natural landscapes, each vehicle is wrapped in imagery by local wildlife photographers featuring animals that ‘roam’ the Bow Valley.
 Hence, the bus service’s name.